Cumulative Regret Analysis of the Piyavskii--Shubert Algorithm and Its Variants for Global Optimization: Regret analysis of the traditional Piyavskii--Shubert variants

-Because of the way the algorithm works, each candidate point is inside an interval whose union gives the whole domain.
-Since we sample the candidate point with the lowest score, we have
+\end{lemma} \begin{proof} From the derivation of the score $s_m$ of $x_m$, we know that where $\bar{x}=\min(x_m-x_l,x_r-x_m).$ Because of the way the algorithm works, an evaluation in each interval is either lower bounded by candidate scores or already evaluated points.
+Since we evaluate the candidate point with the lowest score that is also lower than the past evaluations, we have Moreover, because of Lipschitz smoothness, we have